cecilian-archives/mailing-lists/README.md

 - reconstruct message on sending - just a case of matching the right [inputs](https://documentation.mailgun.com/en/latest/user_manual.html#routes) to the right [outputs](https://documentation.mailgun.com/en/latest/api-sending.html#sending).
-  Inline images and attachments may be tricky here.
+- Inline images and attachments may be tricky here.
 The [Mailgun-JS library's handlers](http://highlycaffeinated.com/mailgun-js/#/attach) may help.
+- This is also needed so we can rewrite the Reply-To header to match the sender of the original message.
+Currently it defults to `postmaster@ml.example.com` when POSTing via API.
 - consider storing configuration data in Firebase (and retrieving via `firebase-admin` module) so it's more easily editable
 - add some caller verification (key auth? pre-shared key?) to ensure only the correct Mailgun account can POST the endpoint